cuiyongbo/hello-world/my_wiki/programmer_note/python/python_built_in_functions.rst

    As :func:`repr`, return a string containing a printable representation of an object, but escape the non-ASCII characters in the string returned by :func:`repr` using ``\x``, ``\u`` or ``\U`` escapes.

-.. function:: repr(object)

-   Return a string containing a printable representation of an object.
-For many types, this function makes an attempt to return a string that would yield an object with the same value when passed to :func:`eval`, otherwise the representation is a string enclosed in angle brackets that contains the name of the type of the object together with additional information often including the name and address of the object.
-A class can control what this function returns for its instances by defining a :meth:`__repr__` method.

 .. function:: chr(i)